kt-gang/roadmap/README.md

 5. Don't try learning any part of the skill in unnecessary detail (like wasting time on what is using namespace std; in C++ as a beginner); rather try experimenting with whatever you learn, even if you don't understand).

-6. For every major step corresponding to the skill you learn, do small projects and after learning the skill at your level, do TONS of projects.
+6. **For every major step corresponding to the skill you learn, do small projects and after learning the skill at your level, do TONS of projects**.
 You'll always forget some part of whatever you learn, but projects will make you retain the most relevant skills (don't copy paste projects).

 7. Clear your doubts (many platforms like StackOverflow) as you climb the skill ladder but at a low frequency (don't keep looking for solutions every now and then; try out the thing and note down the problem, then resolve, say, every 3 days or every week)